 Dutch has been a certified career professional in private practice since 1993.
 His is the author of several career books, has hosted a careers talk-back radio show for nearly seven years, and speaks regularly on careers to community and industry groups.
 His recent book, JobJoy helps young adults recognize their natural strengths and motivations.
-He is also an online coach for CareerBuilder and advises graduates of Devry and University of Phoenix.
+He is also an online coach for CareerBuilder and advises graduates of University of Phoenix.
 He is currently completing a master’s degree online with Athabasca University.

 Question: What are some basic tips for job candidates preparing for phone and video interviews?